 In most cases it will be necessary to apply to the Probate Registry for a grant of representation to demonstrate that you have this legal right.
 If there is a will and you have been named as an executor, you must apply for a grant of probate.
 If there is no will and you therefore wish to be authorised by the court, you must apply for a grant of letters of administration.
 Collectively, these are both known as grants of representation.

 There are some limited cases where a grant of probate may not be required, such as where the deceased did not own any property, land or shares, or where everything they owned was owned jointly with their spouse or civil partner.
 However, the rules are complicated and on occasions some organisations, particularly banks and building societies, may still require a grant of probate before they will deal with you.

 At Mooney Everett Solicitors, we appreciate how difficult it can be to apply for a grant of probate when you are not familiar with the legal process and are still coming to terms with the loss of someone close to you.
-This is why we have a team of expert probate lawyers, based in Ormskirk, West Lancashire, on hand to guide you through the process and ensure that everything is done properly.
-This includes:

 - determining whether inheritance tax is due and completing the necessary forms;

-- helping you to collect in the deceased’ s assets, including assisting you with the sale of any property, land or investments;
+- helping you to collect in the deceased’ s assets, including assisting you with the sale of any land*, property*, or investments;

 - helping you to establish the extent of the deceased’s debts and liabilities by carrying out investigations and arranging for a formal notice to be issued which requires anyone who claims they are owed money to come forward by a specific date;